Coronavirus (COVID-19)

 COVID-19 Vaccine

 Australia has rolled out a vaccination program to help protect you from COVID-19.
-The vaccine is now available to anyone aged 5 and over.
+Primary course vaccination is recommended for all people aged 5 years or older, and for children aged 6 months to 5 years in a specified risk group.

 People with disability or an underlying health condition are advised to speak to your GP about receiving a COVID-19 vaccine.